processannotator/processannotator-server/README.md

 ```

-If you installed the dependencies you should be able to (on distros using systemd, such as Fedora, Debian, ..):
+If you installed the dependencies you should be able to enable and start couchdb (on distros using systemd, such as Fedora, Debian, ..):

 ```.sh
 sudo systemctl enable couchdb